fenase/BigExcelCreator/README.md

 # Introduction

 Create Excel files using OpenXML SAX with styling.
-This is specially usefull when trying to output thousands of rows
+This is specially useful when trying to output thousands of rows